blmayer/servrian/README.md

 For POST, PUT and PATCH requests it is also added _.sh_ at end and the file is executed, passing the method and the content encoding to the callee.
-The body is send to standard input, the output generated is directly sent as response, so programs are responsible for the correct response, including headers.
+The body is sent to standard input, the output generated is directly sent as response, so programs are responsible for the correct response, including headers.

 Beware that this is a experimental feature and may contain bugs and security issues.
 Use with care.

+### Authorization

+Servrian leverages unix tools to handle authorization and authentication, for most cases it should work out of the box.
+Whenever a file requested is not publicly readable, this is, the file doesn't have the `a+r` flag, then servrian checks for the *Authorization* HTTP header, if present it is used to authorize using your system's */etc/passwd* file, the same way you login into your shell.

+If the header is not present status 401 is returned with a `WWW-Authenticate` header, only the *Basic* method is supported now.
+For shadow passwords your user must have read access to the shadow file.

 # Meta